Corruption Robust Offline Reinforcement Learning with Human Feedback

 We have designed corruption robust offline RLHF algorithms under different types of coverage assumptions.
-Algorithm~\eqref{alg:robust_freehand_uniform_coverage} provides an upper bound of $O(H^3 \sqrt{d} \varepsilon^{1-o(1)})$ which is almost optimal in terms of $\varepsilon$ since there exists a lower bound of $\Omega(Hd\varepsilon)$ even for standard corruption robust offline RL~\cite{zhang2022corruption}.
-We have seen that it is possible to obtain an upper bound of $O(\sqrt{\varepsilon} H^2 d^{3/2})$ under a substantially weaker assumption of bounded general coverage ratio.
-In the standard offline RL, the assumption of low relative condition number is sufficient to obtain a dependence of $O(\sqrt{\varepsilon})$.
-As pointed out by \cite{GNOP23}, these two assumptions are not directly comparable.
-However, one can consider a slightly different assumption where the exponent $2$ in \ref{asn:bounded_coverage} is replaced by $1$ i.e. $\E_{\tau \sim \pi^\star}[\phi(\tau)]^\top \Sigma^{\avg^{-1}}_{\mu_0, \mu_1} \E_{\tau \sim \pi^\star}[\phi(\tau)] < \nu$.
-This assumption is similar to the feature coverage ratio considered in the literature~\cite{jin2020provably}, and can be bounded in terms of low relative condition number.
-We believe our offline primal-dual method can be adapted for this assumption by carefully integrating a robust estimation of the covariance matrix, but we leave this exercise as a future work.
+When uniform coverage holds, we can recover almost optimal dependency on the parameter $\varepsilon$.
+It is also possible to obtain an upper bound of $O(\sqrt{\varepsilon})$ under a substantially weaker assumption of bounded general coverage ratio.
+In the standard offline RL, the assumption of a low relative condition number is sufficient to obtain a dependence of $O(\sqrt{\varepsilon})$.
+As pointed out by \cite{GNOP23}, these two assumptions are not directly comparable, and there is scope to explore the design of robust RLHF further.

-There are also other interesting directions for future work.
-First, it would be interesting to generalize our results for RL with general function approximation.
-Our results (e.g. algorithm~\eqref{alg:offline-primal-dual}) crucially depend on min-max theorem which holds for linear MDPs, and doesn't hold in general.
-Therefore, we will have to consider new approaches for reduction to offline RL~\cite{YYGZ23}.
+In terms of future work, we have considered linear MDP in this work, and it would be interesting to consider non-convex reward functions or RLHF with general function approximation.
+However, such an extension is quite challenging. \Cref{alg:robust_freehand_uniform_coverage} can be generalized by utilizing recent corruption robust RL under general function approximation~\cite{YYGZ23}, but we are not aware of similar results with weaker coverage assumptions.
+Furthermore, algorithms \ref{alg:robust_freehand_unknown_P}, and \ref{alg:robust_freehand_first_order} crucially depend on the fact that $V^\star(\theta) = \max_\pi V^\pi(\theta)$ is convex in $\theta$ for linear MDPs, and in the presence of non-convex reward functions, we will require new proof techniques for gradient based methods.

 Another interesting direction is to consider trajectory based rewards~\cite{zhan2023provable}, which requires non-Markovian RL policies.
 In this case, the computation of optimal policy itself is a hard problem, and the design of corruption robust RLHF will require different approaches.
+Finally, we have provided preliminary simulation results considering a large grid-world and linear parametrization.
+It would be quite interesting but challenging to see the effects of data corruption in practical RLHF setting e.g. fine-tuning large language models.

 \parttoc